crownstone/bluenet-release/README.md

 # Releases

+## Firmware 5.0.0
+- Added state/config set via mesh.
+- Added persistence mode to state get/set.
+- Added iBeacon interleaving.
+- Added IPC, enabling to get the bootloader version while not in DFU mode.
+- Improved zero power calibration.
+- Fixed stones ignoring messages of other stones in the mesh.
+- Fixed some behaviour bugs.
+- Fixed dimmer intensity inversion.

+## Bootloader 2.1.0
+- Added bootloader info that can be read by application.
+- Changed the GPREGRET is used.

 ## Crownstone 4.0.1
 - Fixed bug that would get the firmware in a bootloop, due to flash corruption.